Scandal-UK/FluentValidationLister/ReadMe.md

 ## Web API Sample

-The included net8.0 Web API Sample application is designed to be a minimal demonstration of how this package works (the same code will work with earlier versions of dotnet core).
+The included dotnet Web API Sample application is designed to be a minimal demonstration of how this package works (the same code will work with earlier versions of dotnet core).

 > There is no Razor/MVC example because this package is unnecessary for those projects.
 This package is for other front-ends that need access to the validation metadata.